Asylum MFP-3D Atomic Force Microscope

 Asylum Cypher Atomic Force Microscope

 The Cypher ES is well suited for controlled environment AFM experiments.
 Specific gases or fluids can be delivered to a sealed cell including corrosives and organics.
 This microscope has a 40-micron scanner with high precision sensors allowing molecular lattice resolved imaging in closed loop.
 The integrated optics are excellent allowing precise positioning of the sample before engagement.
 It can only accommodate small samples of at most 25 mm in diameter.
 A range of AFM contrast methods are available including contact imaging, non-contact (“tapping”) phase and amplitude imaging, electrical methods including conductivity, electrostatic and Kelvin probe surface potential imaging, mechanical methods including loss tangent, contact resonance, and AMFM.
+The Cypher is equipped with the VRS sample stage for high speed scanning at up to ~ 10 frames per second.
 Sample heating is available and the control software is easily customized.

 Park NX10 Photocurrent Microscope Under Controlled Environment